-There is always room for improvement....
+There is always room for improvement...

-We don't necessarily advocate this approach - although we've seen it from some Ministers at times!
+We don't necessarily advocate this approach - although we've seen it at times from those responsible for signing out papers!

-Usually it's more fruitful to have an ongoing dialogue with decision makers on a tricky piece of policy development.
+Usually it's more fruitful to have an ongoing dialogue with decision-makers on a tricky piece of policy development.
 Reaching a decision on the best way to go can often be an iterative process.
 This can be done through discussion (perhaps supported by A3s), commenting on paper outlines, or through feedback on early drafts.

 It's more appropriate when refining a final product, after the content has been discussed and agreed.
-For example, in a speech (like this example), a press release, or a Cabinet paper after the Minister or Ministers have agreed the broad policy direction.

-But it is a useful reminder that a paper can always be improved through editing, review and peer review.
+For example, papers on controversial issues that will end up being discussed in the public domain like Plan changes, rates setting, elected members' fees, and electoral systems.
+It's also more appropriate for publications, press releases or speeches (like this example).
+But, it is a useful reminder that a paper can always be improved through editing, review and peer review.